RainbowVille/minegasm/docs/index.md

 * Discontinued versions: 1.20.1, 1.16.3, 1.14.4, 1.13.2.
 Old releases that support those versions can be found on the [release page](./releases).
 * Deprecated versions (might be removed in future releases): 1.17.1, 1.18.2
 * While 1.17.1 can use both Java 16 or 17, we recommend Java 17.

+{: .highlight }
+We will be switching to NeoForge from 1.21 onwards.
+Please stay tuned for updates.

 ### Dependencies
 1. Intiface Central: [https://intiface.com/central/](https://intiface.com/central/)